eslint/eslint/docs/src/maintain/manage-issues.md

 * Gain [consensus](#consensus) from the ESLint team on inclusion
 * Guide the rule creation process until it's complete (so only champion a rule that you have time to implement or help another contributor implement)

-Once consensus has been reached on inclusion, add the "accepted" and, optionally, "help wanted" and "good first issue" labels, as necessary.
+Once consensus has been reached on inclusion, add the "accepted" label.
+Optionally, add "help wanted" and "good first issue" labels, as necessary.

 ## Consensus